 When Esther Green was born on 20 September 1756, in Killingly, Windham, Connecticut, United States, her father, Capt.
 Hezekiah Green, was 22 and her mother, Alice Leavens, was 24.
-She had at least 3 sons with Chester Converse.
+She had at least 3 sons and 1 daughter with Chester Converse.
 She died on 4 April 1815, at the age of 58, and was buried in Monson, Hampden, Massachusetts, United States.

 Do you know Esther?
 Do you have a story about her that you would like to share?
 Sign In or Create a FREE Account